breannanpr/CityofMissoulaBudgetCapstone/README.md

 **Cost Recovery**: Indicates whether or not a program experiences any form of cost recovery meaning, a portion of program costs are offset by revenue sources.

-### Extraction Process
+### Annual Cleaning and Transformation Process

+While the process below is detailed for this repository, ultimately Google Colab was used to perform and carry out the final cleaning pipeline.

 In order to begin a refreshed cycle of visualizing the City of Missoula's Program Inventory data, a City of Missoula employee follow the guidelines and tasks outlined in the supporting [budget data cleaning documentation](https://github.com/breannanpr/CityofMissoulaBudgetCapstone/blob/main/assets/budget_data_cleaning_procedure_20250502.pdf), provided to the city.

 Once the steps are carried out, two cleaned files are uploaded into the the appropriate Sharepoint Site folder: ***"[Missoula PBI - City Program Inventory Budget Breakdown](https://cityofmissoulagcc.sharepoint.com/sites/MissoulaPBI/CPIBB/Forms/AllItems.aspx)"***.

 After the process is completed in full, the user will have a fully updated interactive dashboard.

-### Cleaning & Transformation Process

 All cleaning is conducted in Python using modular, documented functions that support automation and integration with the Power BI Platform.
 For a more comprehensive breakdown of each of the steps, please review the ```citydata_01_cleaning.ipynb``` in this repository.

-While the process below is detailed for this repository, ultimately Google Colab was used to perform and carry out the final cleaning pipeline.

 #### Steps Summary